cysabi/nautilus-chambers/docs/profiles.md

 Instead, an ID representing the object is stored in the database.
 The IDs used are identical to the ones that can be found on [loadout.ink](https://github.com/selicia/selicia.github.io/tree/master/en_US/data)'s source catalog.

-In practice, I have compiled each relevant type [here](https://gist.github.com/LeptoFlare) for easy translation.
+In practice, I have compiled each type [here](https://gist.github.com/LeptoFlare), modified for easy conversion.

-Below are how these object types will be referred to on this page.
+Below are how these object types will be *referred* to on this page.
 They are stored as integers.

-- `IdHead`
+- `intIdHead`
-- `IdClothes`
+- `intIdClothes`
-- `IdShoes`
+- `intIdShoes`
-- `IdWeapon`
+- `intIdWeapon`
-- `IdAbility`
+- `intIdAbility`

 ### Ranks
 Ranks are stored as either an integer or a float.